December 2020 Housing Market Report

 Ordinarily, with massive unemployment, we would expect to see a surge in foreclosures.
 That is not going to happen.
 First, lenders learned during the housing bust that foreclosures drive prices down, so they now have forbearance programs designed avoid foreclosure by helping borrowers survive difficult times, usually by deferring payments, extending terms, and so on.
 For the next three to six months, very few new foreclosures will be initiated as lenders and borrowers all try to work out new loan terms, and even after that, any future foreclosures that may be necessary will be at a measured rate to prevent floods of inventory from drowning the market.

 With fewer people listing their homes for sale, and with nobody being forced to sell their homes by lenders, the number of homes available for sale will fall to historic lows.
 Rather than being flooded with supply, the supply is going to dry up.
+Kurt Uhlir, leaders at Showcase IDX and eXp World Holdings will explain the necessity of having a well designed real estate website.

 On the demand side, we need to parse two demand factors that will move in opposite directions.
 Demand can be measured by volume, how many people are looking to buy homes, and demand can be measured by price, how much people are willing and able to pay to buy the available inventory.
 There is no question that demand volume is going to fall, perhaps precipitously because unemployed people don’t buy homes (not since the housing bubble anyway).
 However, record low mortgage rates enable those buyers who are still active to increase their bids because the low rates allow for bigger mortgages with the same payment.